 Staff had completed sepsis awareness training.
 Sepsis prompts for staff and patient information posters were displayed throughout the practice.
-This helped ensure staff made triage appointments effectively to manage patients who present with dental infection and where necessary refer patients for specialist care.
+This helped ensure staff made triage appointments effectively to manage patients who present with dental infection and where necessary refer patients for specialist care

 Staff knew how to respond to a medical emergency and had completed training in emergency resuscitation and basic life support every year.
-Immediate Life Support training with airway management for staff providing treatment under sedation was also completed.

-Emergency equipment and medicines were available as described in recognised guidance.
+Emergency medicines were available as described in recognised guidance.
 We found staff kept records of their checks of these to make sure they were available, within their expiry date, and in working order.